 Built in 1702 according to Jules Hardouin-Mansart’s plans and Louis XIV’s instructions, the Buffet d’eau is a masterful composition that is unique among all the gardens and groves of Versailles.
+Recently restored, the Buffet d'Eau fountain has been restored to its former magnificence, and visitors can once again enjoy its water features.

 THE BUFFET D’EAu AT THE HEART OF A HAVEN OF PEACE AND GREENERY